qureai/qureai.github.io/_posts/2019-03-11-average-brain-ventricular-cranial-vault-volumes.md

 <img width='100%' src="/assets/images/ventricle_volume/lv_volume_vs_age.svg" alt="lateral ventricular volume variation">

 This plot shows that ventricles grow in size as one ages.
-This may be explained by the fact that brain naturally atrophies with age, leading to a relative enlargement of the ventricles.
+This may be explained by the fact that brain naturally atrophies with age, leading to relative enlargement of the ventricles.
 This information can be used as normal range of ventricle volume for a particular age in a defined gender.
 Ventricle volume outside this normal range can be indicative of hydrocephalus or a neurodegenerative disease.

 While the above plot showed variation of lateral ventricle volumes across age and sex, it might be easier to visualize relative proportion of lateral ventricles compared to cranial vault volume.
 This also has a normalizing effect across sexes; difference in ventricular volumes between sexes might be due to difference in cranial vault sizes.